(Italian, c. 1403-1482)

 Gift of the John Huntington Art and Polytechnic Trust 1966.3

 Saint Catherine (1347-1380) was the daughter of a prosperous Sienese cloth dyer.
 At the age of six, she saw a vision of Christ and thereafter dedicated herself to chastity, penance, and good works.
 She became much beloved in Siena for selflessly caring for victims of the Black Death.
-These panels were once part of a predella (or pedestal) of a large altarpiece painted for the Hospital Church of Siena.
+This panel, with 1966.2, was once part of a predella (or pedestal) of a large altarpiece painted for the Hospital Church of Siena.
 The main scene of this altarpiece, showing the Presentation of Christ in the Temple (now preserved in Siena) was ordered by the Pork Butchers Guild (the Pizzicaiuoli) in 1447.
 The predella was added later when Catherine was canonized in 1461.
 In the first panel, she kneels before an altar and reaches up to choose from the monastic garments offered by Saints Dominic, Augustine, and Francis, all founders of religious orders.
 Catherine takes the habit of Saint Dominic, which she wore as the founder of the Sisters of Penance.
 The second panel shows, at the right, Saint Catherine giving her cloak to a beggar.
 The beggar was really Christ in disguise, and at the left returns the cloak to her.
 For this act of charity, the cloak perpetually protected its wearer from the cold.

 The information about this object, including provenance information, is based on historic information and may not be currently accurate or complete.
 Research on objects is an ongoing process, but the information about this object may not reflect the most current information available to CMA.
 If you notice a mistake or have additional information about this object, please email email@example.com.